We look at 9 of the best legal software tools that can make your law firm more competitive

 Test, check, review and take a hard view on what the tools do and what your firm actually requires before committing to what you think is the ‘best legal software’ out there.

-The Legal Software Future – 2022 and Beyond
+The Legal Software Update – 2022 and Beyond

-That’s a lot of automation and it will be seen with legal case management software that will automate processes and make complicated legal processes easier to run and operate.
+That’s a lot of automation and it will be seen, for instance, with legal case management software that will automate processes and make complicated legal processes easier to run and operate.

-So too with client communications, document management and the rule-based logic that will be increasingly applied to make law firms more efficient if they properly deploy the legal software tools that are available.
+So too with legal technologies like client communications, document management, machine learning and the rule-based logic that will be increasingly applied to make law firms more efficient if they properly deploy the tools to handle legal work.